A strange thing happens in cinemas: unanimity.

-So by the time we mature into young adults and are ready to play our role in society, those sketch lines are already hidden under a thousand layers of experience.
-We are unsure of our needs or goals so we look around us for guidance, and what do we see?
+So by the time we mature into young adults and we are ready to play our role in society, those sketch lines are already hidden beneath a thousand layers of experience.
+We are unsure of our needs or goals, so we look around us for guidance, and what do we see?

 On big screens we see betterment needs being satisfied—Pride and Prejudice, The Lord of the Rings, Forrest Gump, Life is Beautiful, Good Will Hunting, and (my favourite) The Shawshank Redemption—and the message is trust the human condition and try.

-But on the far more influential small screens dissatisfaction dominates—soaps, ‘reality’ TV, and 24-hour ‘Fair & Balanced®’ news—and the message is don’t trust and don’t bother.
+But on the far more influential small screens, dissatisfaction dominates—soaps, ‘reality’ TV, and 24-hour ‘Fair & Balanced®’ news.
+The message is don’t trust and don’t bother.

 So, map-less and goal-less, we take wrong paths and daily provide more evidence that we are just as the well-intentioned scientists and profit-driven media report, over and over again: hopeless.